ICQ10: Ten questions for internal comms surveys

 Kevin is a co-founder of PR Academy and is the author of Exploring Internal Communication published by Routledge.
 Kevin leads the CIPR Internal Communication Diploma course.
 PhD, MBA, BA Hons, PGCE, FCIPR, CMgr, MCMI.

-Internal communication audits are a fundamental part of professional practice.
+Internal communication surveys and audits are a fundamental part of professional practice.

 But what are the ‘right’ questions to ask?
 This depends on whether you are interested in outputs (such as opens, clicks, visits or likes), outcomes (changes in understanding) or impact (changes in behaviour).